chaos-polymtl/lethe/doc/source/tools/automatic_launch/automatic_launch.rst

 ======================================================================

 .. seealso::
-	All files used in this example are available in the `lethe/contrib/utilities <https://github.com/lethe-cfd/lethe/tree/master/contrib/utilities>`_ under ``automatic_launch``.
+	All files used in this example are available in `lethe/contrib/utilities <https://github.com/lethe-cfd/lethe/tree/master/contrib/utilities>`_ under ``automatic_launch``.

-The main python scripts of this tutorial are:
+The main Python scripts of this tutorial are:

 - ``generate_cases_locally.py``
 - ``generate_cases_cluster.py``